heroku/heroku-kafka-demo-go/README.markdown

 $ heroku kafka:wait
 ```

-Create the sample topic.
-For the purposes of this demo, it works best if you have just a single partition, but production apps can and should use more partitions:
+Create the sample topic, by default the topic will have 32 partitions:

 ```
 $ heroku kafka:create messages --partitions 1